This document discusses best practices for request rate performance optimization on Tencent Cloud COS.

-The typical workload capacity provided by Tencent Cloud COS is 1,000 PUT requests per second, or 2,000 GET requests per second.
-If your workload exceeds the above thresholds, you can follow this guide to expand and optimize the performance of the request rate.
+Tencent Cloud COS supports a typical workload capacity of 30,000 PUT requests per second or 30,000 GET requests per second.
+If your workload exceeds the above thresholds, you can follow this guide to expand and optimize your request rate performance.

 20170701/log120000.tar.gz 20170701/log120500.tar.gz 20170701/log121000.tar.gz 20170701/log121500.tar.gz ... image001/indexpage1.jpg image002/indexpage2.jpg image003/indexpage3.jpg ...

-If the typical load of your business exceeds 500 requests per second, you should avoid using the sequential key values in the above case.
-When your business must use characters such as sequential numbers or dates and time as ObjectKeys, you can add random prefixes to key names using certain methods, so as to manage key values in multiple index partitions and improve the performance of centralized load.
-Here are some methods to add randomness to key values.
+If your typical workload exceeds 30,000 requests per second, you should avoid using sequential key values as shown in the above case.
+When you need to use characters such as sequential numbers, dates, or time values as ObjectKeys, you can add random prefixes to key names, so as to manage key values in multiple index partitions and improve centralized load performance.
+Below are some methods for adding a random element to key values.

 faf1-20170701/log120000.tar.gz e073-20170701/log120500.tar.gz 333c-20170701/log121000.tar.gz 2c32-20170701/log121500.tar.gz